 - Out of education for at least three years and your highest qualification is National 5, or equivalent; OR

 - Out of education for at least five years and your highest qualification is a non-related HNC

 - You will be required to undertake an online literacy and numeracy assessment

 - If you do not meet the entry criteria for your chosen course, you may be offered an alternative course in the same subject area.

 For further information about the Scottish Wider Access Programme (SWAP), please visit the SWAP website.

 This course is delivered in partnership with Scottish wider Access Programmes (SWAP).

 SWAPWest is a partnership between colleges and universities in the West of Scotland which aims to support access to higher education for adults.

 Jobs and further study

-Progression routes are subject to successful completion of the course and candidates will progress into undergraduate nursing programmes and HNC courses.
+Progression routes are subject to successful completion of the course.
+If successful you may progress to undergraduate nursing programmes and a range of HNC courses at Glasgow Clyde College.
 This includes: